 VAT rates and obligations in other EU member states

 For information about the VAT rates that apply to supplies of digital services in other EU member states, as well as any other obligations (for example, VAT invoice requirements), businesses should refer to the tables in telecommunications, broadcasting and electronic services, available from the European Commission’s website.

-Member state tax authorities must to notify the Commission about any changes to their VAT rates or other obligations so businesses can rely on the accuracy of this published information.
+Member state tax authorities must notify the Commission about any changes to their VAT rates or other obligations so businesses can rely on the accuracy of this published information.

 All businesses will need to consider how charging for the foreign rate of VAT will affect their prices.
 For example, the business will need to decide whether to charge a single price and to absorb the variable VAT rates.
-Alternatively, a business may decide to vary the price of its digital service products to reflect the different amounts of other member states’ VAT that’s due.
+Alternatively, a business may decide to vary the price of its digital service products to reflect the different amounts of other EU member states’ VAT that’s due.

 Digital portals, platforms, gateways and marketplaces

 If you supply e-services to consumers through an internet portal, gateway or marketplace, you need to determine whether you’re making the supply to the consumer, or to the platform operator.